How to migrate or import data to Targetprocess from other project management systems

 Import origin Creation Dates

 Creation Date field in Targetprocess entities is important for history tracking.
-It also helps to display data properly on Timelines and in charts.
-It is not possible to modify creation date for existing entities.
+It also helps to display data properly on Roadmaps and in charts.
+It is not possible to modify the creation date for existing entities.
 However, you can set custom creation dates for your new entities at the moment when you import them.

 More information: How to set Creation Date during import